On this day, July 29 ...

 - 1997: Members of Congress from both parties embrace compromise legislation designed to balance the budget while cutting taxes.

-- 2004: Sen. John Kerry accepts the Democratic presidential nomination at the party's convention in Boston with a military salute and the declaration: "I'm John Kerry and I'm reporting for duty."
+- 2004: Sen. John Kerry accepts the Democrats' presidential nomination at the party's convention in Boston with a military salute and the declaration: "I'm John Kerry and I'm reporting for duty."

 - 2009: Federal authorities arrest more than 30 suspects, including doctors, in a major Medicare fraud bust in New York.